Metalnem/mijailovic.net/_drafts/books-2017-q3.md

 There are no easy solutions that could fix the system.
 Indigent defense needs funding, but it's never a priority.
-Prosecutors enjoy absolute immunity, but they also have to be accountable.
+Prosecutors have to be held accountable for their actions, but they enjoy absolute immunity.
 For starters, people have to see the criminal justice system for what it really is—this book is a much needed eye-opener.